Val's Blog - Are We Living in Troubled Epistemological Times?

 Experienced online instructors devote an immense amount of attention to designing a course that facilitates interaction.
 A course designed intentionally to promote student opportunities to actively engage in constructing their own knowledge often includes questions to promote thinking before a lesson, questions throughout the lesson to highlight important points, and questions at the end of a lesson to help a student assess what they did and didn’t understand.

 Jill Lepore developed a big question, “Who killed truth” to guide her historical studies.
 As a historian, she worked hard to ask the right questions to help her understand a wide variety of historical events.
-For every event, she could also piece together the questions and inferences that happened at that time, while developing her own line of questioning from those insights.
+For every event, she pieced together the questions and inferences from that time while developing her own line of questioning.

 I recommend the Jill Lepore podcast as enjoyable entertainment, but also as a unique look at how a historian develops an understanding through a thoughtful framework of questions - a skill that might serve us all well.